External Frame Backpacks

 - The shoulder straps should have lift straps along the top that allow you to adjust the padded strap to sit lightly on your shoulders.
 If the pack fits correctly, these lift straps will rise from your shoulders at about a 45° angle from the shoulder strap to where they attach to the pack.

-- The sternum straps should connect a couple inches below your collarbones where they won’t choke you or be to low to be useful.
+- The sternum straps should connect a couple of inches below your collarbones where they won’t choke you or be too low to be useful.

 - The hip belt should sit on the upper curve of your hip just below your actual waistline.
 It should also be tightened down quite snuggly.
 This is extremely important for the comfort of the pack and the way it carries!
 (When I assist people in tightening their belts, they are always surprised that I tighten it as much as I do.
 But once they start walking, they can really feel the difference in the comfort of the pack.
 It just takes a few minutes to get used to.)